John Jarvis-Smith: Second World War

 Smith joined the RNVR in 1941 as an ordinary seaman and was promoted to midshipman and later sub-lieutenant.
 He served during the war in landing craft and saw action in June 1944 off Sword Beach during D-Day and subsequently in Operation Infatuate in November that year, a joint British and Canadian amphibious assault on heavily protected German positions on the island of Walcheren.
 It was there that he earned his DSC while serving on LCG(L) No. 11, a landing craft adapted as a gun platform used to shell shore defences using two 4.7-inch guns.

 During Operation Infatuate, landing craft and other naval vessels were tasked with drawing enemy fire away from troops landing onshore at a breach in the German defences.
 The tactic was successful but at great cost to the Allied vessels, the majority of which were either sunk or damaged.
 During the action, Smith, as he was still known, was sent to the wireless room by his commander while the rest of the officers remained on the bridge.
 The bridge was then hit by enemy shelling and Smith discovered that all the officers had been killed or wounded.
 Soon afterwards, the wireless room and the engine room were also hit by enemy fire.
-Smith took control of the landing craft and manouvered it on one engine next to a hospital ship where the wounded were taken aboard.
+Smith took control of the landing craft and manoeuvred it on one engine next to a hospital ship where the wounded were taken aboard.

-In March 1945, he discovered in The London Gazette that he had been mentioned in despatches as one of those serving with "gallantry and great devotion to duty in the assault on Walcheren, in which operation they lost their lives”.
+In March 1945, he discovered in The London Gazette that he had been mentioned in despatches as one of those serving with "gallantry and great devotion to duty in the assault on Walcheren, in which operation they lost their lives".
 It was found that the Admiralty had confused Smith with Lieutenant Leonard George Smith.
 A correction was published and John Smith upgraded to the Distinguished Service Cross (DSC).
 In 1971, in order to avoid future confusion, he officially changed his name to John Jarvis-Smith.

 In December 1944, Smith was given command of a Landing Craft Tank (LCT) used to convey relief supplies to the city of Caen, which had been badly damaged in the advance from Normandy after D-Day, including an upright piano donated in England.